tonto7973/NSubstitute.Community.Instance/README.md

 ### Constructor parameters

 You can pass optional arguments to `Instance.Of`.
-These optional arguments will not be substituted.
+These optional arguments will be used instead of substitutions.
 All other required constructor arguments will be substituted.

 ```csharp
 var restClient = Substitute.For<IRestClient>();